-Many of these activities are overseen by the AVMA's Committee on International Veterinary Affairs, which reports directly to the AVMA Executive Board.
+Many of these activities are overseen by the AVMA's Committee on International Veterinary Affairs, which reports directly to the AVMA Board of Directors.
 AVMA members interested in international veterinary affairs might consider serving on the Committee on International Veterinary Affairs.

 International Coordination of Veterinary EducationThrough the Council on Education (COE) and Committee on Veterinary Technician Education and Activities (CVTEA), the AVMA has assured the quality of veterinary medical and technician education throughout the United States for decades.
 But the Association's involvement in ensuring quality medical education extends well beyond the national boarders of the United States.

 The Canadian Veterinary Medical Association participates in the Council on Education's accreditation activities, and all Canadian veterinary schools are accredited by the Council on Education.
 In addition, the AVMA Committee on Veterinary Technician Education and Activities has a mutual recognition policy encouraging veterinary state boards to recognize technician schools accredited by the Canadian Veterinary Medical Association and vice versa.